-Existing law allows a party to appeal an order dismissing or denying a petition to compel arbitration.
-Existing law generally stays the proceedings in the trial court while an order is being appealed, subject to specified exceptions.
-This bill would provide that notwithstanding the general rule, an appeal of an order dismissing or denying a petition to compel arbitration does not automatically stay the trail court proceedings.
-(The U.S. Supreme Court is currently considering a similar issue under the Federal Arbitration Act in the case Bielski v.
-Coinbase.)
+The California Arbitration Act (Code Civ.
+Proc.
+Section 1294(a)) allows a party to appeal an order dismissing or denying a petition to compel arbitration.
+Existing law generally stays the proceedings in the trial court while an order is being appealed, subject to specified exceptions (Code Civ.
+Proc.
+Section 916).
+This bill would provide that notwithstanding the general rule, an appeal of an order dismissing or denying a petition to compel arbitration does not automatically stay the trial court proceedings, thereby giving the superior court the discretion to decide whether or not to stay the trial court proceedings pending appeal.
+Notably, the U.S. Supreme Court recently held that when a federal district court denies a motion to compel arbitration, the district court must stay its proceedings pending appeal of that decision pursuant to the Federal Arbitration Act (9 U.S.C. § 16.)
+Coinbase, Inc. v.
+Bielski (2023) 599 U.S. .
+It is not yet clear whether, if SB 365 passes, California state courts considering motions to compel arbitration under agreements governed by the Federal Arbitration Act would consider themselves nonetheless bound by the Coinbase decision to stay the proceedings in the trial court pending appeal.

-Status: Passed the Senate on a party-line vote and is pending in the Assembly.
+Status: Passed the Senate on a party-line vote.
+Passed the Assembly Judiciary Committee on a party-line vote and is pending in the Assembly Appropriations Committee.